 I have developed and deployed numerous tools, techniques and templates that assist in completing high-quality projects on-time, on-budget and on-spec.
 However, the best aides in the world are of little use, without a framework or a way of thinking that guides their use.

 The central idea of the framework that I advocate is that up-stream investments pay down-stream dividends.
 If you don't start right, it's difficult to finish that way.
 Simple idea, yes, but in the common rush to complete and succeed in an agency, groups of highly intelligent professionals (i.e. the team) frequently devolve into a 3-ring circus.
 "Ready, Fire, Aim" is a prevalent and unfortunate reality of day-to-day agency life.
+Up-stream activities, such as information gathering, synthesis and dissemination are the preventive medicine that keeps agencies healthy.

 COURSE-SETTING to avoid COURSE-CORRECTING!